yeutterg/automator-workflows/README.md

 ![Example Workflow](./Images/Resize.png)

 You can perform all these actions without even opening applications.
 Just right-click (control-click) a file or folder, and valid operations will be found in the Services menu.
 The services work system-wide, including in Finder and text areas.

-This page details services I've developed that you can install and use on your own Mac.

 ## Table of Contents
 * [Installation and Use](#installation)